 Think about when you were first diagnosed/first saw a podiatrist – were you given any foot health related information or advice then?

 Have you been given any information/education about your feet since then, if so when?

 Is this something you discuss regularly or was it a ‘one-off’?

 For example were you simply given verbal advice?

 Did you receive any written information such as leaflets provided by the Trust, AR UK, NRAS, from the podiatrist or any other Healthcare professional relating to your feet?

 What did you think about the resources that you were provided with?

-In your opinion, what prevents you from obtaining the foot health information/education that you want?
+In your opinion, what prevents you from obtaining the foot health information/education

 Is there anything that stops you from getting the information or advice that you need at the time that you need it?